HariSekhon/Dockerfiles/hadoop-dev/README-hadoop.md

 For real scaling just start a single daemon in each container for fully distributed setup.

-To run the all-in-one-container cluster and expose all the UIs for NodeManager, ResourceManager, NameNode and DataNode respectively, do:
+To run the all-in-one-container cluster and expose all the UIs for NodeManager, ResourceManager, Job History, DataNode and NameNode respectively, do:
 ```
-docker run -ti -p 8042 -p 8088 -p 19888 -p 50070 -p 50075 harisekhon/hadoop-dev
+docker run -ti -p 8042 -p 8088 -p 19888 -p 9064 -p 9070 harisekhon/hadoop-dev
 ```

 or with docker-compose: